iamasteriix/gqlts-server/README.md

 The test suite is not the most robust (I apologize), and perhaps the biggest problem is that I have not been able to run the tests in parallel.
 This forces us to run the tests individually.
-Currently, the test suite contains tests for each folder inside the*user* module (besides the inconsequential *tempdir*), and one inside routes.
+Currently, the test suite contains tests for each folder inside the *user* module (besides the inconsequential *tempdir*), and one inside routes.
 Running `npm test <dir-with-test>` should pass.
 I would appreciate improvements on the test suite.

 About the problem with testing, all(?) tests require starting a connection to some temporary postgres database instance, and each one of them drops this instance before running the tests.
 This is obviously a problem, because if one test drops the database for a test that is already running, all subsequent test cases will fail.

-I am not sure how I can fix this, and any contributions/advice will be appreciated.
+I am not sure how I should fix this, and any contributions/advice will be appreciated.